 Do you suspect that your loved one has a problem with cocaine addiction?
+You may suspect this but be struggling to notice any specific signs.
 In fact, there are signs of cocaine use that are difficult to recognize.
+Learning to recognize these can help you understand whether you actually need to get them into treatment.
 Here’s what you need to look for.

 Changes in Personality and Appearance